Stoyan-Gyul/Poodle-e-Learning-Platform/README.md

 The SQL script E-learning_schema.sql is in data_base directory.

 For testing purposes, fake data in DATA-E-learning_schema.sql is provided in the same directory.
+In the main directory, a Postman collection is added for additional testing.

 ## Support
 Support is not provided.